-- 8.2.3.1 Apply permitted activity and resource consent requirements based on recession plane, building height, setbacks and site coverage controls as the primary means of ensuring reasonable maintenance of neighbours' privacy and amenity values. - 8.2.3.2 Where a resource consent is required for new development, reasonably minimise the adverse effects of the new development on the amenity values enjoyed by occupants of adjoining sites, and have particular regard to the maintenance of privacy for occupants of the development site and neighbouring sites through the application of setbacks, offsetting of habitable room windows from one another, screening or other means. - 8.2.3.1 Require that development within the zone responds to its context and anticipated character acknowledging that amenity values will change over time as intensification occurs. - 8.2.3.2 Ensure that development provides high quality living environments with the following associated built form outcomes: - a. achieving high levels of visual interest and avoiding apparent blank or unarticulated walls or facades; - b. achieving well-overlooked, activated streets and public open spaces, including by not visually or spatially dominating street edges with garaging, parking or access ways; - c. achieving a variation and modulation in building mass; - d. use landscaped areas to provide permeable surface for stormwater disposal and to add to the visual amenity values of the development for on-site residents or visitors, neighbours, and the wider public; - e. providing a high level of amenity that meets the day-to-day needs of occupants; and - f. applying recession plane, building height, setbacks and site coverage standards as the primary means of providing for access to sunlight, privacy and ensuring an acceptable level of dominance for adjoining sites, acknowledging that alternative designs enabled through the resource consent process may achieve the same or better outcomes in terms of amenity values. - 8.2.3.3 Ensure development along the western side of Designation 270 has the least possible impact on views from the formed walkway to the west toward Lake Wānaka and beyond, and generally limit development on land immediately adjoining the western side of Designation 270 to the permitted building height, recession plane, site coverage and setback limits (including between units) to achieve this.
+- 8.2.3.1 Apply permitted activity and resource consent requirements based on recession plane, building height, setbacks and site coverage controls as the primary means of ensuring reasonable maintenance of neighbours' privacy and amenity values. - 8.2.3.2 Where a resource consent is required for new development, reasonably minimise the adverse effects of the new development on the amenity values enjoyed by occupants of adjoining sites, and have particular regard to the maintenance of privacy for occupants of the development site and neighbouring sites through the application of setbacks, offsetting of habitable room windows from one another, screening or other means. - 8.2.3.1 Require that development within the zone responds to its context and anticipated character acknowledging that amenity values will change over time as intensification occurs. - 8.2.3.2 Ensure that development provides high quality living environments with the following associated built form outcomes: - a. achieving high levels of visual interest and avoiding apparent blank or unarticulated walls or facades; - b. achieving well-overlooked, activated streets and public open spaces, including by not visually or spatially dominating street edges with garaging, parking or access ways; - c. achieving a variation and modulation in building mass; - d. use landscaped areas to provide permeable surface for stormwater disposal and to add to the visual amenity values of the development for on-site residents or visitors, neighbours, and the wider public; - e. providing a high level of amenity that meets the day-to-day needs of occupants; and - f. applying recession plane, building height, setbacks and site coverage standards as the primary means of providing for access to sunlight, privacy and ensuring an acceptable level of dominance for adjoining sites, acknowledging that alternative designs enabled through the resource consent process may achieve the same or better outcomes in terms of amenity values. - 8.2.3.3 Ensure development along the western side of Designation 2701 has the least possible impact on views from the formed walkway to the west toward Lake Wānaka and beyond, and generally limit development on land immediately adjoining the western side of

-&lt;sup>1 Running south from Aubrey Road, Wanaka
+1 Running south from Aubrey Road, Wanaka